smilegupta/ImageDock/README.md

 </p>

 # Overall Functionlity
-- Uploading an image ( publically ) and getting a sharable link.
+- Uploading an image (publically) and getting a sharable link.
-- A Blog Cover Image Generator.
+- A blog cover image generator.
 - Ability to make private albums and generating iframe code for external websites.
-- Session Management.
-- User Management ( Login, Register, Sending Confirmation Link, Forget Password and Email Verification before entering the system)
+- User Management (Login, register, sending confirmation link, forgot password and email verification before entering the system)
 - Authenticated Routes and 404 error page.

-# Coming Soon Features
+# Upcoming Features
 - Enhacing the IFrame Component
 - Having a Cropping Component in Place
 - Deleting Images in Collection